Differential Expression Analysis with unbalanced batches without replication between conditions

 Are there any tools that take preprocessed(batch-corrected data, i.e. I have )data in differential expression analysis?

 Yes, but you would have to explain exactly what form the batch-corrected data takes.
 And of course, your results would only be as good as the batch correction, in a situation where batch correction is almost impossible.
 The only possible way forward, other than abandoning the data, would be to use a batch correction method based on control genes.
 Ideally that batch correction method would generate surrogate variables that are then incorporated into the edgeR analysis.
-Alternatively, either edgeR or limma can accept some times of batch corrected data, but the DE results and p-values from such an analysis will inevitably be somewhat liberal.
+Alternatively, either edgeR or limma can accept some types of batch corrected data, but the DE results and p-values from such an analysis will inevitably be somewhat liberal.
 That is not the fault of the DE method, but an inevitable consequence of analysing batch corrected data as if it was raw data.

 ADD COMMENT